bigwiv/Biopython-cn/chr18.rst

 As the name suggests, this is a really simple consensus calculator, and will just add up all of the residues at each point in the consensus, and if the most common value is higher than some threshold value will add the common residue to the consensus.
-If it doesn°Øt reach the threshold, it adds an ambiguity character to the consensus.
+If it doesn‚Äôt reach the threshold, it adds an ambiguity character to the consensus.
 The returned consensus object is Seq object whose alphabet is inferred from the alphabets of the sequences making up the consensus.
 So doing a ``print consensus``